StudioLE/GraphingTheCity/README.md

-# CityGraph
+# Graphing the City

+Extracting the DNA of the city as an identity graph

-Find the app at [http://citygraph.studiole.uk](http://citygraph.studiole.uk)
+Find the application at [https://graphingthecity.studiole.uk](https://graphingthecity.studiole.uk)

 ## Source